Virginia Books: The Best Books Set in the Old Dominion State

 In 1968, Peggy inherits a beach cottage from her estranged aunt, Blanche.
 Shortly after, she receives mysterious postcards dating from 1918 during Blanche’s service.
 As Peggy digs into her aunt’s past, it begins to collide with the present.

-Blue Ridge Library Mysteries Series
+Blue Ridge Library Mysteries book cover

 Book Summary